How To Solve Geopolitical Business Crisis Before It Starts

 Geopolitical Risk

-In a world of risk and untapped opportunity, knowledge is power.
-With boots on the ground investigators and open-sources intelligence (OSINT) collectors in over 160 countries, we can assist you in safeguarding your investments, operations, and M&A activity with intelligence so you can see what others do not.
+In a world of geopolitical risk and opportunity, knowledge is power.
+With boots on the ground investigators and open-source risk intelligence (OSINT) collectors in over 160 countries, we can assist you in safeguarding your investments, operations, and M&A activity with real-time risk intelligence so you can see what your competitors do not.

 Why Work with Infortal Worldwide?

-At Infortal Worldwide, you will work with a dedicated core team of professionals with years of experience in intelligence, law, academia, and investigation who have a worldwide reach to help solve the crisis you face.
-With Infortal, you won’t get empty advice, but hands-on assistance in solving crisis before it starts and actionable recommendations.
+At Infortal Worldwide, you will work with a dedicated core team of risk intelligence professionals with years of experience in intelligence, law and law enforcement, academia, and investigation who have a worldwide reach to help solve the geopolitical risks you face.
+With Infortal, you won’t get empty advice, but hands-on assistance in solving crisis before it starts.

 How do we help you manage Geopolitical Risk?

-At Infortal Worldwide, we break down the geopolitical country risks and opportunities so you and your executive team avoid liability and your investors avoid losses.
-Geopolitical risks come in various forms, but we work with you to mitigate crisis and solve crisis before it starts.
+At Infortal Worldwide, we break down geopolitical and country risks so you and your executive team avoid liability, and your investors avoid losses.
+Geopolitical risks come in various forms, but our worldwide risk intelligence capabilities and assets can provide you with critical information to secure first-mover advantage and advanced warning.

-With us, you will not get intelligence from basic news sources.
-We specialize in OSINT Open Source Intelligence gathering to identify hidden and undisclosed key risks.
-We work with your executive team and legal counsel to identify liabilities using our in-country assets and expert analysts to give you a crystal-clear view of the threats to your profits and reputation.
+We specialize in combining open-source (OSINT) intelligence with in-country risk intelligence assets to gather and identify hidden and undisclosed risks.
+Once risk intelligence is collected, we work with your executive team and legal counsel to identify liabilities and give you a crystal-clear view of the threats to your profitability and reputation tailored to your interests.

 Supply Chain Analysis

 Supply chains link you to the global economy.
-Supply chains are more than just your suppliers, but include your access to capital, customers in your target markets, and the companies and workers who supply you with the goods and services you provide.
-Supply chains are fragile to disruption from war, inefficiency due to macroeconomic conditions, higher costs due to crime and corruption, and can threaten your profitability if they are not reliable and efficient.
+Supply chains are more than just your suppliers, but include access to capital, customers in your target markets, and the third-parties that supply you.
+Supply chains are fragile to disruption from war, inefficiency due to macroeconomic conditions, higher costs due to crime and corruption.
+Active risk intelligence is needed to ensure your supply chains are safe, secure, and efficient.

-With our personnel in over 160 countries, we can identify weak points and risk exposure in your supply chains.
-In the case of war, crisis, or political pressure, we help you find new suppliers and markets to ensure a continuity and profitability of operations.
-In your M&A transactions, we go beyond traditional valuation to find the hidden risks and opportunities in your target.
+With our risk intelligence personnel in over 160 countries, we can identify weaknesses in your supply chains as they emerge due to geopolitical risks.
+In the case of war, crisis, or political pressure, we help you find new suppliers and markets to ensure a continuity and profitability of your operations.
+In your M&A transactions, we go beyond traditional valuation and leverage risk intelligence to find the hidden risks and opportunities in your target markets.

-We offer you leverage to negotiate prices beneficial to you and mitigate risks in integration.
-We harden your supply chains to help ensure your interests weather the storm.
+We offer you leverage to negotiate prices beneficial to you, and mitigate risks over the course of the integration process.
+We harden your supply chains by making them flexible and detecting threats before and as they emerge.

 Elevate Your Business Strategy With Infortal's Newsletter